vijay565-MM/devTinder/homework.md

 - Intsall postman app and make a workspace/collection>test API call
 - write logic to to handle GET,POST,DELETE API Calls and test them on POSTMAN
 - explore routing and use of ? + * and regex
--  Reading the query params in the routes
+-  Reading the query params in the routes(req.query,req.params)
 - Reading the dynamnic routes